Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Cincinnati's games this year have hit the over on four of nine set point totals (44.4%).

-- The Bengals score 26.2 points per game, comparable to the 25.6 per contest the Raiders give up.

-- Cincinnati is 3-1 against the spread and 3-1 overall this season when the team puts up more than 25.6 points.
+- Cincinnati is 3-1 against the spread and 3-1 overall in games when it records more than 25.6 points.

-- Cincinnati is 3-2 against the spread and 4-1 overall when the team picks up more than 360.1 yards.
+- When Cincinnati piles up over 360.1 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Bengals have turned the ball over 13 times this season, two more turnovers than the Raiders have forced (11).